charlottedaumal/microtubule-tracking/README.md

   - According to the Orientation :
     Either using the Global orientation (computed from the first and last point of the trajectory) or the average local orientation computed between every pair of following points in the trajectory.
-> You can select which legend you want to see, corresponding to the different coloring options.

 - Results :
   - The average speed distribution : a histogram plot that contains all the average speed of the trajectories